-&lt;sup>4 We use data from Our World in Data.
-Even then, there may well be definitional differences in the actual implementation of the measurements across countries.
+6 However, as noted above, there may well be differences in the actual implementation of the measurements across countries.
 For example: How should one decide whether a given death should be attributed to COVID-19?
+In Section 2 below, we attempt to estimate upper bounds for the possible under-estimation of the COVID-19 death rates in China and the U.S.